-Wychwood School, Oxford
+Wychwood School, central Oxford

 Muddy says: Looking for a school that puts huge emphasis on pastoral care, nurturing and personal development?
 Say hello to this bijou day and boarding school for girls in central Oxford.

 Wychwood is a small day and boarding school for girls aged 11-18, now in its 120th year, with a teeny tiny 110 pupils.
 A mere 10 minute walk from the centre of Oxford, it’s based around two super-compact red brick mansions typical of the buildings up the Banbury Road on a 1.25 acre site.

 Wychood is not a school blessed with space, so don’t expect expansive greenery and huge purpose built concert halls (there’s one of those called The Sheldonian down the road).
 The school has one grass hockey pitch and access to an astroturf; 7 netball courts, 4 tennis courts, and access to Oxford University pool.

 Music provision includes a harp ensemble (not come across one of those before), woodwind and string groups, senior and junior choirs, guitar and ukalele bands and a sight-reading singing club.
 Orchestral players go to the Thames Vale Youth Orchestra.
 Art is well catered for here, with GSCEs possible in textiles or photography in addition to the normal Art GCSEs.

 They’re good, as you’d hope from a school with the current average class size of 12 in Juniors and 6 in Seniors!
 Wychwood’s past reputation has never been wildly academic, and it’s seen as a nurturing, very friendly school, but results have been quietly on the rise since 2013 (the new head arrived in Sept 2012).